 - You fight continually to be relevant and strategic, yet the day-to-day responsibilities constantly consume your time.
 Your organization rewards you more for the daily recordkeeping tasks than it does for your strategic thinking, your vision of the HR contribution to the bottom line, and your participation in executive planning to direct the company.
 Battles with finance over cost versus retention, reward, recognition, and employee empowerment are frequent and painful.

 These are my thoughts about leaving HR employment.
-Some readers have offered their thoughts, too, in the Forum.
 What would make you leave HR?